mrya-lang/Mrya/README.md

 # Mrya Programming Language

-**Mrya** is a lightweight, beginner-friendly programming language designed to indroduce core programming concepts in a clean and approachable way.
+**Mrya** is a lightweight, beginner-friendly programming language designed to introduce core programming concepts in a clean and approachable way.

 ## Features

 - Simple syntax with readable structure
-- Variable declerations using `let`
+- Variable declarations using `let`
 - Output to console using `output()` supports concatenation
 - Math equations